Fixing HTTPS CA Cert Issues

 If you don't want to pass path to the certificate every time you want to use it,

-you need to place it in the /etc/pki/ca-trust/source/anchors
+you need to place it in the /etc/pki/ca-trust/source/anchors directory and run

-. commmand (as explained in man update-ca-cert
+the update-ca-trust extract. commmand (as explained in man update-ca-cert).

 I use the following ansible snippet to this: